mojomojo1/bootkon/docs/book/run_own_bootkon_fork.md

 <p>If you want to commit to the main repository <code>fhirschmann/bootkon</code> directly, you can skip this step. </p>
 </div>

-To create your personal version of bootkon, please fork the [repository on GitHub](https://github.com/fhirschmann/bootkon) using the `fork` button.
+To create your personal version of Data & AI Bootkon, please fork the [repository on GitHub](https://github.com/fhirschmann/bootkon) using the `fork` button.

 ![](../img/github/fork_screen.png)